Raedtattan/Raedtattan/README.md

 - 👋 Hi, I’m @Raedtattan
-- 👀 I’m interested in ...Drink coffee
+- 👀 I’m interested in ...Drink coffee , Basketball
-- 🌱 I’m currently learning ...SSRS ,
+- 🌱 I’m currently learning ...Master Of AI ,
 - 💞️ I’m looking to collaborate on ...build profficianal application
-- 📫 How to reach me ...Twitter , Linkedin Account
+- 📫 How to reach me ...
+X , Linkedin Account

 <!---
 Raedtattan/Raedtattan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.